mcnuttandrew/ivy-language/README.md

 Substitutions are the bread and butter of the Ivy Template Language.
 They enable the template designer to slot in lots of different types of values into the body.
-Aywhere in the template body where there is a match between a key name, such as `xDim`, in the settings and a string in the body, such as `"[xDim]"`, the matching string is replaced with the corresponding value in from the settings.
+Anywhere in the template body where there is a match between a key name, such as `xDim`, in the settings and a string in the body, such as `"[xDim]"`, the matching string is replaced with the corresponding value in from the settings.

 ## Control Flow with conditionals